Denis Auguste Affre

-His cause for canonization has commenced and he is venerated as a Servant of God within the Catholic Church.
+His cause for beatification has commenced and he is therefore titled a Servant of God.

 Life

 Early life and career

 Affre was born at Saint-Rome-de-Tarn, in the department of Aveyron.
 At the age of 14, he began to study for the priesthood at the Seminary of Saint-Sulpice, Paris, which was under the direction of his uncle, the Abbé Denis Boyer, S.S.
 He was an excellent student, and, while still a seminarian, soon became an instructor of dogmatic theology at the seminary in Nantes.

 In 1818, he was ordained as a Catholic priest.
 From 1823 to 1833 he served as the Vicar General, first of the Diocese of Luçon and then of Amiens.
 In 1839, he was appointed as coadjutor bishop of the Diocese of Strasbourg.
 This post, however, he never filled, being called on to act as Vicar-Capitular of Paris, conjointly with MM.
 Auger and Morel, at the death of Archbishop Quélen.

 Affre was elevated to the post of Archbishop of Paris in 1840.
 Though opposed to the government of King Louis-Philippe I, he fully accepted the establishment of the French Second Republic in 1848; nevertheless he took no part in politics, but devoted himself to pastoral care.
 He opened new parishes in the working-class neighborhoods of the city.
 Among them were Ménilmontant, Plaisance, Petit-Montrouge, Maison-Blanche, Petit-Gentilly, Notre-Dame de la Gare, Billancourt, Gros-Caillou.

 Affre was passionate in his determination to improve the study of theology in order to form clergy needed in the challenges which the Catholic Church faced at the time.
 He also was insistent on education as a human right.
 He opened a new seminary in Paris, called the St. Joseph of the Carmelites Seminary, on the site of a former Carmelite priory, and a school of theology at the Sorbonne.